Grant Proposals (or Give me the money!)

 Holloway, Brian R. 2003.
 Proposal Writing Across the Disciplines.
 Upper Saddle River, New Jersey: Prentice Hall.

-Locke, Lawrence F., Spirduso; Waneen Wyrick; and Silverman, Stephen J. 2000.
-Proposals that Work.
-(Fourth Edition) Thousand Oaks, CA: Sage, Publications.
+Locke, Lawrence F., Waneen Wyrick Spirduso, and Stephen J. Silverman.
+2014.
+Proposals That Work.
+Thousand Oaks, CA: Sage.

 Reif-Lehrer, Liane.
 1989.
 Writing a Successful Grant Application.
 Boston: Jones and Bartlett Publishers.